ramidarwish/automating-aws-with-python/README.md

 # automating-aws-with-python

-Repository for AWS python automation Acloud Guru class Iam modifying this read me file to see if it's going to get published on github.
+Repository for a the A cloud Guru course *automating AWS With Python*

+## 01-webotron

+Is a script that will be used to sync local directory to S3 and optionally configure route53 and Cloudfront